apptainer/sif/README.md

 ![SIF Image](doc/sif.png)

-Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE.md file.
+Unless otherwise noted, the SIF source files are distributed under the BSD-style license found in the LICENSE.md file.

 ### Download and Install From Source